benjaminocampo/navierstokes_mirror/docs/lab4/docs.md

 <!-- TODO: Put Results here -->

+# Failed Versions

+The next versions can be found in their respective branches and were failed attempts at implementing ideas that in theory should've improved performance but didn't, or they were negligible, or improved in our some testing gpus (GTX 1060 MaxQ) but not in our target hardware (the RTX 2080 Ti).

 ## fullburst

 We did not want to live with that feeling of "how much performance would have